 The most useful aspect is to know the journey of what your prospect is going to do.
 Ideally, they might find a topic in a Google search, they read a bit about it on your blog, they see you have a book and read the preview or sign up to get your free cheat sheet.
 Then they get to know more about your book or service… and buy it.
 They might even review your book if you ask!

-___ Just letting you know the Marketing for Influencers course is coming up soon.
+___ The Book Creation Success course is out now.
 This means you can build your business author platform, with guidance. ___

 You might have noticed that Google is suggesting answers to searcher’s questions, with a highlighted answer at the top.
 But did you know that you can optimise for hopeful inclusion in this answer?